LGCY Power bolt logo

 Some design elements of LGCY Power's current brandingSome design elements of LGCY Power's current brandingSome design elements of LGCY Power's current brandingSome design elements of LGCY Power's current branding

-Using these elements, I updated the wireframes to include these and made a mid-fidelity prototype.
+Using these elements, I updated the wireframes to include these and crafted a mid-fidelity prototype.

 Key Screens: